 EPCEd is an international consulting firm with offices in the USA and Canada, specializing in emulsion polymerization science and technology, and is managed by highly respected academic veterans Donald Sundberg and Michael Cunningham.
 EPCEd is retained by companies to assist in their process and product development, develop corporate tutorials and other educational materials as well as create and implement a wide range of workshops in the area of emulsion polymerization.
 Further information is available on EPCEd’s website at [email protected].

-The next five issues of our "Did You Know....." feature will be a collaborative effort.
-We have partnered with Bruggemann Chemicals to discuss a number of topics a number of topics related to the use of redox initiators in emulsion polymerization.
-Both organizations hope you find this series informative and useful.
+The last issue of our "Did You Know...." feature in collaboration with Bruggemann Chemicals will appear on this website in the "Did You Know..." section in January, 2024.
+This series has been discussing a number of topics related to the use of redox initiators in emulsion polymerization.
+Both organizations hope you are finding this series informative and useful.

 George, Sean R.; Sanders, Connor A.; Deeter, Gary A.; Campbell, J. David; Reck, Bernd; Cunningham, Michael F. Amphiphilic Block-Random Copolymer Stabilizers: A “Seeded-Coagulative” Emulsion Polymerization Mechanism, Macromolecules (2022) 55, 13, 5279-5290. https://doi.org/10.1021/acs.macromol.2c00489